-City of Lambertville 2020 Amended Housing Element and Fair Share Plan
+City of Lambertville 2020 Amended Housing Element and Fair Share Plan aside.
+This Redevelopment Plan establishes the ordinance standards consistent with the 2020 Amended Housing Element and Fair Share Plan.

 The Lambertville Planning Board adopted a 2020 Amended Housing Element and Fair Share Plan on March 4, 2020 which was endorsed by City Council on June 10, 2020.
 The Amended Housing Element and Fair Share Plan reflects the executed Amended Settlement Agreement, dated January 29, 2020, executed February 4, 2020.